 Day 1 Christchurch/Queenstown/Dunedin – Clyde

-The Otago Rail Trail cycle tour gets underway as we depart Christchurch for the scenic drive south through the Mackenzie Country to Central Otago via the inland route that passes by Lakes Tekapo and Pukaki, and over the Lindis Pass to Clyde.
+The Otago Rail Trail cycle tour gets underway as we depart Christchurch for the scenic drive south through the Mackenzie Country to Central Otago via the inland route that passes by Lakes Tekapo and Pukaki, and finally over the Lindis Pass to Clyde.
 Alternatively there is the option of meeting the tour in Clyde in the afternoon from Queenstown or Dunedin, which we can organise for you.
 In the late afternoon get used to your bike and the terrain with a short cycle ride along the lovely Clutha River.
-We stay in the charming historic precinct of Clyde in the beautifully restored Dunstan House – an historic hotel, and eat out at a local restaurant.
+Settle into our accommodation in the charming historic precinct of Clyde.

 Cycle Distance: 43km